Turtle Rock Resort

-Prices start at around $75,000.
+Prices start at around $85,000.
 Please verify this price with a Realtor as it is bound to change.
-The $500 to $600 monthly lot lease fee includes water, TV, garbage service, and grounds upkeep.
+The monthly lot lease fee is about $600 and covers water, TV, garbage service, and grounds upkeep.
 Turtle Rock welcomes RV "workampers" and is popular with other part-time residents.

 People here have unfettered access to seven miles of beach.
 The community has a shared meeting room, a kitchen, an exercise room, a store, and a laundry.
 A summer season fishing guide is part of the staff, and neighbors meet for yoga, education classes, and holiday potlucks.
 A bar and grill is within walking distance, and the Arch Rock Brewery is just across Hunter Creek.
 Pets are welcome.

 Gold Beach is a stop on the Oregon Coast Cycling Festival, and the town's Wild River Coast Art Festival offers local wines, brews, and wares from more than 40 artisans.
 Gold Beach Books, the largest bookstore on the Oregon coast, shares its space with Biscuit Coffee House and Art Gallery.
 Cape Blanco Lookout is open for horseback riding, hiking, biking, and lighthouse tours.
 The nearby Rogue River National Recreation Area is open to fishermen, campers, hikers and more.

 Curry General Hospital is accredited by DNV Healthcare.